zostay/ghost/README.md

 Basically, each item of data stored is called a **secret**.
 A secret has a number of fields.
 The only required field is ID.
 The only secure field is Password.
 The list of fields includes:

  * **ID**.
 Is the unique ID given to the secret in the store.
 Every secret stored must have a unique ID, but the format or length is not specified by this.
 That's up to the secret keeper.
  * **Name**.
-This is a title for the secret stored, describing it's purpose.
-For example, account information related to Facebook might have a name of "Facebook.com" while your wifi password might have the name "Home WiFi".
+This is a title for the secret stored, describing its purpose.
+For example, account information related to Facebook might have a name of "Facebook.com" while your Wi-Fi password might have the name "Home Wi-Fi".
 The name is for human reference and is not secure.
 Names do not have to be unique and generally should not be expected to be unique.
  * **Username**.
 This is the username for the account.
 This is not secure.
  * **Password**.
 This is the password or secret information stored.
 This is not secure.
  * **URL**.
 This is the URL of the account, if any.